traeblain/.comV2/content/blog/2016-reading.md

 ## Favorite Read

 {{< figure src="https://res.cloudinary.com/dixwznarl/image/upload/c_scale,w_230/notebook/books/morning-star.jpg" title="Morning Star" class="align-left" link="https://www.amazon.com/Morning-Star-Book-Rising-Trilogy/dp/0345539869/ref=as_li_ss_tl?ie=UTF8&qid=1483677705&sr=8-1&keywords=morning+star&linkCode=ll1&tag=traeblain-20&linkId=41fab423dea2c6f0ee6fad3310208ca2" >}}
 [Morning Star][], along with Pierce Brown's first two of the series: [Golden Son][] and [Red Rising][], is the best post-Apocalyptic story I've ever read.
 In fact, Golden Son was my favorite read of [last year](/blog/so-many-books/).
 Morning Star may be the best of the three.
 The pace is blistering for a book of its size, but Brown continues to deliver page after page.
+Watching as all the events come to ahead, how each character gets further fleshed out, and how you are never sure if the good guys are going to prevail (do they prevail?).
 I cannot think of a better series for Science-Fiction/Fantasy lovers to digest.
 Now it's just time for me to sit back and wait for the movie to come out and destroy the series for me...

 #### Honorable Mentions